ryan-mooore/data201/report.md

 ## Project Management

 For ease of collaboration, we used Git and GitHub version control software.
-This made it easy to code together during project development.
+This made it much easier to code together and communicate ideas during project development.

 ## Project Structure